Muzio Clementi Biography

-Muzio Clementi was an Italian born composer, pianist, conductor, music publisher, editor and piano manufacturer.
-Despite being born in Italy he spent the majority of his life in England.
+Muzio Clementi was an Italian composer, pianist, conductor, music publisher, editor, and piano manufacturer.
+Born on 23rd January 1752 he spent the majority of his life in England.

 His father, a silversmith realised his son’s musical gift at an early age and arranged for private lessons with a relative who happened to be the maestro di capella at St. Peter’s Basilica.

 At the age of seven Clementi had lessons in figured bass followed by voice, and then he studied counterpoint.
 He wrote his first oratorio by the time he was just thirteen.
 He was referred to as the ‘Father of the Piano’.

 Clementi made a huge impression on the wealthy Englishman Sir William Beckford who was visiting Rome when he was just fourteen.
 The Englishman made an arrangement with Clementi’s family to sponsor Clementi through a musical education until the age of twenty-one in return for musical entertainment.
 Clementi was very studious and studied eight hours a day!